JGarza189/genome-utilities/Scripts/README.md

 ### plot.BLAST.output.R

-Reads a csv. file containing BLAST output (description table), extracts and analyzes the top 10 most frequent genera, and generates dot and bar plots saved in a new directory.
+Reads a csv. file containing BLAST output (description table), extracts and analyzes the top 10 most frequent genera, and generates dot and bar plots saved in a new plot directory.

 #### Usage: